Orthodontic Treatment In Springfield, PA

 When Earlier Is Better

-One is severe crossbite, a condition where many or all of the upper teeth close inside the lower teeth.
-To treat this problem, a device called a palatal expander can be used, which gradually and painlessly widens the upper jaw; it’s especially effective when the jaw itself hasn’t fully developed.
-If we wait too long, a more complicated treatment — or even oral surgery — might be required to correct the problem.
+One is severe crossbite, a condition where some or all of the upper teeth close inside the lower teeth.
+To treat this problem, a device called a palatal expander (aka palate expander) can be used, which gradually and painlessly widens the upper jaw; it’s especially effective when the jaw itself hasn’t fully developed.
+If we wait too long for early intervention, a more complicated treatment — or even oral surgery — might be required to correct the problem.
 Check out our article on palatal expanders for more information on this treatment method.

 Another condition that may benefit from early treatment is severe crowding.
 This occurs when the jaws are too small to accommodate all of the permanent teeth.
-Either palatal expansion or tooth extraction may be recommended at this point, to help the adult teeth erupt (emerge from below the gums) properly.
+Either palatal expansion or tooth extraction may be recommended at this point, to help the adult teeth erupt properly.
 Even if braces are required later, the treatment time will likely be shorter and less complicated.

 Early intervention may also be helpful in resolving several other problems.
 Protruding teeth, especially in front, can be prone to chipping and fractures; they may also lead to problems with a child’s self-image.
 A severe underbite, caused by the lower jaw growing much larger than the upper jaw, can result in serious bite problems.
-Orthodontic appliances, including braces and headgear, can be successfully used to correct these problems at this stage, when the child’s development is in full swing, thereby increasing the chances that surgery can be avoided.
+Orthodontic appliances can be successfully used to correct these problems at this stage, when the child’s development is in full swing, thereby increasing the chances that surgery can be avoided.

 Correcting Bad Habits

 At one time or another, anyone may pick up a bad habit.
 But there are some situations where a youngster’s parafunctional (outside normal function) habits can actually influence the development and function of his or her teeth, jaws and mouth.
 Some examples of these are persistent thumb sucking, tongue thrusting, and mouth breathing.